LaravelDaily/course-react-parking/docs/Lesson 4 - Named routes.md

 )
 ```

-We imported our helper function `route()` and are able to use it like this.
+We imported our helper function `route()` and can use it like this.

 ```jsx
 <Route path={ route('register') } element={<Register />} />
 ```

-> Note that JavaScript is case-sensitive language. `Route` and `route` have two completely different identities.
+> Note that JavaScript is a case-sensitive language. `Route` and `route` have two completely different identities.

-3. We also would like to use `<NavLink>` in same way.
-To have properties in our component first we need to install `prop-types` package.
+3. We also would like to use `<NavLink>` in the same way.
+To have properties in our component first we need to install the `prop-types` package.

 ```shell
 npm install prop-types --save